AverageJuliet/AverageJuliet/README.md

-- 👋 Hi, I’m AverageJuliet
+- 👋 Hi, I’m Juliet
 - 👀 I’m interested in electrical engineering and coding
 - 🌱 I’m currently learning random ass shit in school
 - 💞️ I’m looking to collaborate on random stuff in my free time